 Coronavirus consumed our world, leaving no corner untouched.
 Everyday life ground to a halt and our landscape changed, perhaps forever.
 Even now, with the promise of vaccination and a return to normality, everything still feels pretty bleak.

-It is believed that the economic crisis caused by the spread of the coronavirus promises to be more severe than the one the world faced after the Second World War.
+The fallout from COVID19 has been nothing short of massive.
+The days, months and even years that stretch out ahead of us promise to be challenging.
+It is believed that the economic crisis caused by the spread of the coronavirus will be more severe than the one the world faced after the Second World War.

 Do not make promises you can’t keep

 Achieving motivation in difficult times can be broken into two categories: short-term motivation and long-term motivation.